 My BDD had improved significantly by the time I started college.
 But at that point, it shifted into more of a trichotillomania/dermatillomania mix that I would later end up seeking help for, leading to my OCD diagnosis.
 Even during OCD treatment, I struggled with the BDD at times.
 One significant moment occurred last Fall when I got stuck in front of the mirror in my apartment, missing a class and a half, unable to force my OCD away from one spot on my face that it had magnified mentally to the point that, to myself, I was basically a walking pimple.
 Which sounds funny, I know, but it didn't feel it.
 I was crying, exhausted, unable to get my makeup just right, and I ended up having to turn to my roommates for help forcing me away from the mirror.
 They were delightful helpful, but I still felt fragile all day.

 Today, I still struggle with trichotillomania, though, thankfully, the actual BDD is in remission and the trich is much more low key than before.
-Getting proper treatment for the overall OCD has done wonders for me.
-This post is just about one area that the OCD fixated on, the area that was most obvious to myself and others, and as you can tell, it was horrific.
+Getting proper treatment for the core problem that is my OCD has done wonders for me.
+The BDD, or my obsession with body image, was my second biggest obsession, only one of the many I've dealt with, and as you can tell, it was horrific.
 So yeah, I'm grateful for the help I've gotten, and as always, I encourage anyone who's experiencing something like this, or anything else that feels wrong, to get counseling.
 I might've made some progress on my own, but it wasn't enough.
 I needed the professional assistance.